 BattleGoats ends when there’s only one player left with any cards on the table.

-While it certainly won’t be winning any awards for being the most thought provoking or strategic game, it’s certainly got enough going for it to rise above your standard mass-market fare.
-It’s light, fun, quick, and rugged enough to take with your wherever you go.
+While it certainly won’t be winning any awards for being the most thought-provoking or strategic game, it’s certainly got enough going for it to rise above your standard mass-market fare.
+It’s light, fun, quick, and rugged enough to take with you wherever you go.

 The catch?
 The price.
 A copy of BattleGoats runs $20.
 That’s a lot of money for 55 cards.
 It’s a game that feels like it should be in the $10-$12 range.
 If that price were ever to come down a bit it would make it a bit easier to swallow.